jabley/morethanseven-hugo/content/post/2017-05-26-conference-speaking-as-a-software-vendor.md

 > since I work for a vendor, even though my talk was not a pitch.

 Writing something up felt like it might be useful to a few folks so here goes.
-This is but one persons opinion, but I at least have some relevant
+This is but one person's opinion, but I at least have some relevant
 experience:

 * I've worked for a software vendor for about 3 years